jiromaykin/rebase-examples/README.md

 So many merge conflicts!

 New: line: what are my GIT credentials?
+(Use Personal Access Token only)